Cefin Campbell: Political career

 He was elected as a Carmarthenshire county Councillor for Llanfihangel Aberbythych in 2012, and again in 2017 when he became Executive Board member for Communities and Rural Affairs.
 As an Executive Board member he chaired a cross-party group that developed a comprehensive strategy to promote the Welsh language within the Council, a strategy to regenerate rural Carmarthenshire, an innovative plan to tackle poverty, an action plan to ensure that Carmarthenshire reaches net zero carbon by 2035 and produced a report to tackle racism and discrimination.

 In the 2021 Senedd election, Campbell stood in the Carmarthen West and South Pembrokeshire constituency and came third with 6,615 votes.
 He also stood at the top of the Mid and West regional list for Plaid Cymru and was elected.

-He is the Plaid Cymru shadow spokesperson for Rural Affairs and Agriculture, and also has an interest in supporting legislation to tackle the second homes crisis, tackling poverty and creating one million Welsh speakers.
+Upon election to the Senedd he was appointed Plaid Cymru shadow spokesperson for Rural Affairs and Agriculture, and also has an interest in supporting legislation to tackle the second homes crisis, tackling poverty and creating one million Welsh speakers.

+In January 2022, Cefin Campbell was announced as one of Plaid Cymru's Designated Members as part of the party's Co-operation Agreement with the Welsh Government.

+In the 2026 Senedd election, he will be a candidate in the Sir Gaerfyrddin Senedd constituency.

 Personal life

 Campbell is married with three daughters and lives in Gelli Aur, Carmarthenshire.
 His family on his father’s side were miners and on his mother’s side were farmers.

+Campbell has a brother, Darrel, who is a semi-retired teacher.
+Darrel was injured whilst protecting students during a mass stabbing at Ysgol Dyffryn Aman in 2024.